The Budget Diet

-dine out for less
+dine for less on vacation

 When our kids were young, the bulk of our vacation budget was the lodging.
 Somehow, my boys became teenagers without me noticing and they ate.
 Constantly.
 Fast food got expensive!
 Dinners got expensive!
 Even pancake breakfasts busted the budget.
 My vacation planning strategy had to change, so we didn’t go broke.